 Even our earliest ancestors, the cave-dwellers, the hunter-gatherers, lived in groups consisting, on average, of 150 people.
 The earliest villages consisted of around 150 people.
 From African tribes to Roman legions, we are always drawn back to this magic number of 150.

 Perhaps stranger still, Dunbar and his magic number of 150 can be seen in many other aspects of human social groups, not just our personal lives.
-For example, offices, campsites, hotels, military organisations, even book-clubs.
+For example, offices, campsites, hotels, military organisations, and even book clubs.
 Indeed, research proves time and time again that if numbers exceed 150 the group fails.

 150 only applies to primates and humans